Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 We use the valid-invalid bit to see whether a page is currently loaded in a frame or not currently in the memory (or not even mapped by the process).
 If a reference to an invalid page occurs, the MMU generates a page fault.

+== Prepaging

+It is a virtual memory optimization technique where the OS loads mutliple pages into memory in advance instead of waiting for a page fault to occur.
+This is based on the assumption that if a process accesses a particular page, it is likely to access nearby pages in the near future (locality of reference).

+While it can reduce the number of page faults and improve system performance, it can also lead to increased memory usage and overhead if the prepaged pages are not actually needed by the process.

 === Handling a Page Fault

 #grid(